California Housing Accountability Act: Purpose and procedural mandates

 If an application meets these criteria, the relevant city council or planning commission must vote to approve the application and provide necessary permits within 90 to 180 days, with the shorter deadline for projects that include affordable housing and/or government funding.
 If the city votes to decline the application it must make a written finding specifying the section of the HAA the application violates.
 The city is also forbidden from proposing modifications that would reduce the number of units to be developed, or passing zoning rules that would retroactively make the application non compliant.

 In particular, the "objective general plan and zoning standards" rule prohibits a city from rejecting projects for arbitrary reasons like "it does not fit with the neighborhood character," unless "neighborhood character" has been defined previously in the design guidelines or zoning code in some objective way, such as "all buildings on the block must be painted tan or gray, and have a Spanish tile roof."

+The act is enforced by the California Department of Housing and Community Development.

-2017 Amendment to the HAA
+Amendments to the HAA

+1990 and 1992 amendments

+SB 2011, signed into law by Governor George Deukmejian in 1990, amended the HAA to provide additional protection to affordable housing projects, including the builder’s remedy and savings clause.
+Another amendment, SB 1711 (1992), tightened the grounds for denial of a project.

+2004 and 2005 amendments

+AB 2348 (signed by Arnold Schwarzenegger in 2004), clarified the land inventory requirements but removed the language that tethered the use of the savings clause to a city’s prior adoption of a housing element.
+SB 1711 (2005) was intended to close further loopholes in the HAA.

+2017 amendments

 The California State Legislature passed several amendments, in 2016 and 2017, which modified the HAA to update its findings about the state housing shortage, and to strengthen its enforcement powers.
 The amended Act mandates that judges award attorneys fees to successful petitioners under the Act.
 In addition, judges would have the power to fine cities found in violation of the HAA.
-SB 167 was signed into law by Governor Jerry Brown on September 29, 2017.
+Both SB 167 and AB 72, which empowers the HCD to enforce the HAA, were signed into law by Governor Jerry Brown on September 29, 2017.